stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 +++
-title = "Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2025-09-07T17:30:00+01:00"
+title = "Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2026-05-17T07:25:00+01:00"
-description = "Tooling for Terraform and OpenTofu in monorepos" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
+description = "Tooling for OpenTofu and Terraform in monorepos" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
 +++

-This article describes an example of tooling for [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) using a [general-purpose task runner utility](https://www.stuartellis.name/articles/task-runner/).
+This article describes an example of tooling for [OpenTofu](https://opentofu.org/) and [Terraform](https://developer.hashicorp.com/terraform) using a [general-purpose task runner utility](https://www.stuartellis.name/articles/task-runner/).
 The tooling supports these features without any other third-party software:

 - [Monorepo](https://en.wikipedia.org/wiki/Monorepo) projects that contain the code for infrastructure and applications.
 - Multiple infrastructure components in the same code repository.
 Each of these _units_ is a complete [root module](https://opentofu.org/docs/language/modules/).
 - Multiple instances of the same infrastructure component with different configurations.
 The TF configurations are called [contexts](#creating-a-context).
 - [Deploying extra instances of a component](#using-extra-instances) with the same set of configuration.
 Use this to deploy instances from version control branches for development, or to create temporary instances.
 - [Integration testing](#testing) for every component.
-- [Migrating from Terraform to OpenTofu](#migrating-to-opentofu).
-You use the same commands for both.
+- [Moving from Terraform to OpenTofu](#using-terraform).
+You can use the same commands for both, and migrate to OpenTofu at any time.

 > If we separate out our infrastructure code into components then we avoid create a [terralith](https://masterpoint.io/blog/terralith-monolithic-terraform-architecture/), where all of the TF code for all of the resources is in a single root module.
 Monolithic root modules complicate development and testing, and they grow slower and more brittle over time as resources are added to them.